mhockelberg/integration-demo-env/README.md

 # Integration Demo Environment - Installer

-A set of Ansible roles and playbooks that install an Integration Demo environment project on top of OpenShift 4.4+ using operators.
+A set of Ansible roles and playbooks that install an Integration Demo environment project on top of OpenShift 4.5 using operators.
 This installer can be used to install the following components:
 * 3scale API Management
 * API Designer (Apicurito)
 * Fuse Online
 * AMQ Streams (Kafka, Connect, Connect S2I, Bridge)
 * MySQL (Employee sample DB)
-* Noobaa S3 storage (s3 compatible option for 3scale RWX storage)
+* Noobaa S3 storage (s3 compatible option for 3scale RWX storage deployed with Noobaa community operator)
 * Red Hat Single Sign-On

 Prerequisites:
 * Ansible 2.9.11+
-* access to an OpenShift 4.4+ cluster
+* access to an OpenShift 4.5 cluster
 * the appropriate version of the OpenShift command-line `oc` client on the PATH
 * logged in into the cluster with a user with cluster admin rights
 * a Registry Credentials Secret with access to `registry.redhat.io` named `pull-secret` should exist in the `openshift-config` namespace.
 See https://access.redhat.com/RegistryAuthentication for more details.
 * (optional) SMTP server to configure 3scale email notifications
-* 3scale install requires AWS credentials and an existing s3 bucket for storage
+* 3scale install requires RWX storage.
+If using s3 for RWX you have two options.
+Option 1 - Provide AWS s3 credentials and an existing s3 bucket.
+Option 2 - deploy Noobaa s3 role for s3 compatible storage.

 ## Installing